Arif-Abdul/NIST-Cybersecurity-Framework-to-respond-to-a-security-incident/README.md

 # NIST-Cybersecurity-Framework-to-respond-to-a-security-incident

-# Incident Scenario: DDoS Attack on Multimedia Company Network
+# NIST Cybersecurity Framework Applied: Incident Response to a DDoS Attack

 ## Background
-A cybersecurity analyst at a multimedia company providing web design, graphic design, and social media marketing services to small businesses.
-Recently, the company experienced a cybersecurity incident that impacted its internal network.
+You are a cybersecurity analyst at a multimedia company providing web design, graphic design, and social media marketing services to small businesses.
+Recently, the company experienced a cybersecurity incident impacting its internal network.

 ## Incident Description
 The company’s network services suddenly became unresponsive for approximately two hours.
-An investigation revealed a distributed denial-of-service (DDoS) attack launched through a flood of ICMP packets.
+Investigation revealed a distributed denial-of-service (DDoS) attack launched through a flood of ICMP packets.
 This flood overwhelmed the internal network and blocked normal traffic from accessing critical network resources.

 ## Key Details
 - The attack exploited an unconfigured firewall that allowed unlimited incoming ICMP traffic.